HCAHOI/Mini-Perf/README.md

 ## Introduction

 Mini Perf is a small Linux C/C++ program performance measurement tool.
-It can be easily used after including the header file.
+It can be easily used.

 ## TODO

 - [x] Basic functions
 - [x] Export to CSV
 - [x] Micro-benchmark
-- [ ] Mini flame graph

 ## Supported Metrics